IGJoshua/farolero/README.md

 ;; => nil
 ```

-When the debugger is invoked, it reports the condition which triggered it, and
+When the system debugger is invoked, it reports the condition which triggered
-lists the restarts available in the current context.
-If you enter a simple
+it, and lists the restarts available in the current context.
+If you enter a
-number that's an index of one of the available restarts, then that restart will
+simple number that's an index of one of the available restarts, then that
-be invoked interactively, prompting the user for input.
-If the restart has no
+restart will be invoked interactively, prompting the user for input.
+If the
-special handling for being invoked interactively, as the restarts above, a
+restart has no special handling for being invoked interactively, as the restarts
-default interactive handler will be used.
+above, a default interactive handler will be used.

 Instead of using a number, arbitrary expressions may be evaluated at the
 debugger before providing a restart to continue with.
 This may be used to get